Bookworm-project/BookwormDB/README.md

 #### Required files 2: Metadata about each file.

-*  `jsoncatalog.txt` with one JSON object per line.
+*  `jsoncatalog.txt` with one JSON object per line. ("newline-delimited json" format.)
     The keys represent shared metadata for each file: the values represent the entry for that particular document.
 There should be no new line or tab characters in this file.

 In addition to the metadata you choose, two fields are required:

 1. A `searchstring` field that contains valid HTML which will be served to the user to identify the text.
    * This can be a link, or simply a description of the field.
 If you have a URL where the text can be read, it's best to include it inside an <a> tag: otherwise, you can just put in any text field you want in the process of creating the jsoncatalog.txt file: something like author and title is good.

 2. A `filename` field that includes a unique identifier for the document (linked to the filename or the identifier, depending on your input format).

 **Note that the python script above does both of these at once.**